infernet-h2020/DCAbuild/README.md

 ### Pfam seed

 Suppose that we need to learn the parameters describing a protein family whose seed alignment can be download from [Pfam](https://pfam.xfam.org/).
-We suggest to download the aligned seed from the section *Alignments* in Stockholm format, with mixed notation "." and "-", (an example of such files is provided in `test/PF00684/PF00684_seed.txt`) and to run
+We suggest to download the aligned seed from the section *Alignments* in Stockholm or FASTA format, with mixed notation "." and "-", (an example of such files is provided in `test/PF00684/PF00684_seed.txt`) and to run
 ```
 DCAbuild.align_seed_pfam(input_file, output_file)
 ```